WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 Worker update mechanism to stay up to date.

-One way to accomplish this would be to pre-create a browser profile in the device's default browser, and navigate it to each of the pre-installed apps before recording the device image.
-However, this doesn't help users who change their default browser.
+One way to accomplish this would be to pre-create a browser profile in the device's default browser and navigate it to each of the pre-installed apps before recording the device image.
+However, this means end-users miss the browser's initial setup flow and possibly that any "unique" cookies the sites set are now shared across everyone who bought the device.
+It also doesn't help users who change their default browser.

-If multiple browsers supported an unsigned web package format, with an option to trust it as if it were signed if it's in a particular read-only section of the filesystem, and if registering a Service Worker from a page inside a package passed the full package contents to the Service Worker's `install` event, the device manufacturer could provide web packages for each pre-installed application that would work in the user's chosen browser.
+If multiple browsers supported an unsigned web package format, with an option to trust it as if it were signed if it's in a particular section of the filesystem that's as protected as the browser's executable, and if registering a Service Worker from a page inside a package passed the full package contents to the Service Worker's `install` event, the device manufacturer could provide web packages for each pre-installed application that would work in the user's chosen browser.

 Associated requirements: